legion-labs/legion/docs/src/high-level-flows/README.md

 Many types of resources will be edited outside of the Legion Labs editor.

-This includes:
+This includes (but is not limited to):
 * Textures
 * Visual meshes
 * Animations
 * Sound

-These will be created and edited in dedicated applications, such as Maya or 3ds Max for visual meshes, and then imported into the source-control system.
+These will be created and edited in dedicated applications, such as Autodesk Maya or 3D Studio Max for visual meshes, and then imported into the source-control system.

-A DCC exporter (one per resource type) will convert the data to an offline format that is usable in the editor.
+A DCC (Digital Content Creator) importer, one per resource type, will convert the data to an offline format that is usable in the editor.

+Users can also import data from external content management systems such as [Quixel Bridge](https://help.quixel.com/hc/en-us/articles/115000613105-What-is-Quixel-Bridge-).

+Changes in source data (external formats) will trigger an update of the offline data.

+### Testing changes

+At any time, users can launch a play session from the editor.
+This will open up a new viewport in which allows interactions with a running game engine.

+The engine will used compiled runtime data, that contains all the changes local to the shared virtual workspace.

+:large_orange_diamond: The game session can also be joined by other users, allowing multiplayer interactions.

+Other than savegames, these game sessions do not persist data.
+Any changes to the game environment, such as destruction effects for example, will not affect the offline data and remain circumscribed to the lifetime of the game session.

+:large_orange_diamond: When offline data is modified, either directly in the editor or when associated source data gets updated, this in turn will incrementally recompile the runtime data.
+Updated runtime data will be hot-reloaded in active game sessions.

 ### Scripting game logic

-!todo

-### Testing changes

 !todo